shasuruvalli/mslearn-synapse/Instructions/Labs/92-Delta-lake-in-Azure-Databricks.md

 ---
 lab:
-    title: 'Analyze Files in Azure Databricks'
+    title: 'Use Delta Lake in Azure Databricks'
     module: 'Get Started with Azure Databricks'
 ---

-# Analyze Files in Azure Databricks
+# Use Delta Lake in Azure Databricks

-Azure Databricks is a Microsoft Azure-based version of the popular open-source Databricks platform.
-Azure Databricks is built on Apache Spark, and offers a highly scalable solution for data engineering and analysis tasks that involve working with data in files.
-One of the benefits of Spark is support for a wide range of programming languages, including Java, Scala, Python, and SQL; making Spark a very flexible solution for data processing workloads including data cleansing and manipulation, statistical analysis and machine learning, and data analytics and visualization.
+Delta Lake is an open source project to build a transactional data storage layer for Spark on top of a data lake.
+Delta Lake adds support for relational semantics for both batch and streaming data operations, and enables the creation of a *Lakehouse* architecture in which Apache Spark can be used to process and query data in tables that are based on underlying files in the data lake.

-This lab will take approximately **45** minutes to complete.
+This lab will take approximately **40** minutes to complete.

 ## Before you start